dokester/BayesicFitting/README.md

 the browser.

-To actually exercise the examples and maybe adapt then, start a jupyter notebook in the examples directory.
+To actually exercise the examples and maybe adapt then, start a jupyter notebook in your examples directory.

     jupyter notebook